ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 TODO
 Most data used is publicly available.
 The only data that is not publicly available is the collected scenes from the EPFL campus.
 Contact arnaud.poletto@epfl.ch for any questions.

-for avaiable data, unzip the `data.zip` file in the root directory of the repository.
-This will create a `data` folder containing all the necessary datasets and models.
+for avaiable data, unzip the .zip archives file in the data directory of the repository. namely models.zip, sky_finder.zip, sky_finder_active_learning.zip, sky_finder_cover.zip

 ## 1. Sky Image Descriptor